lamokera/sunpump-sniper-bot/README.md

 # sunpump-sniper-bot

 The `sunpump-sniper-bot` is a tool designed to automate the monitoring, buying, and selling of tokens on the SunPump.Meme platform on the TRON blockchain.
-It listens for new token creations, evaluates the top holders' percentages, buys tokens if they meet the criteria, and sells them after a specified delay.
+It listens for new token creations, evaluates the top holders' percentages,checks for social links, buys tokens if they meet the criteria, and sells them after a specified delay.
 The bot also manages a snipelist and optionally a blacklist.

 ## Features

 - **Token Detection:** Monitors SunPump.Meme for new token creations.
 - **Holders Analysis:** Checks the top 10 holders' percentages to ensure they do not exceed a set threshold.
+- **Social Analysis:** Checks for the presence of at least one social links like telegram, X or website.
 - **Buying Tokens:** Automatically purchases tokens if they meet the specified criteria.
 - **Selling Tokens:** Sells tokens after a configurable delay.
 - **Snipelist Management:** Handles tokens listed in `snipelist.txt`, including buying and removing them from the list.